26th January 2021

 This is the final piece of a three-part Digital Dispatches series that looks back at how a year of online extremist mobilisation precipitated a violent assault on the heart of American democracy on January 6th 2021.

-The first two pieces discuss the themes of extremism and disinformation throughout 2020 and the key actors responsible for pushing these narratives online.
+Part 1 discusses the themes of extremism and disinformation throughout 2020 and Part 2 covers the key actors responsible for pushing these narratives online.